awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [A day in the life of an Azure serverless developer](https://channel9.msdn.com/Events/Build/2017/T6003) - Talk about a day of an Azure serverless developer.
 - [From dedicated to serverless](https://vimeo.com/219025716) - Manuel Schweizers talk about the transition from dedicated servers to serverless computing.
 - [New serverless world](https://www.slideshare.net/HaufeDev/new-serverless-world-cloud-native-apps-76366858) - Slide deck about the history of serverless computing and what it exactly is.
+- [8 1-2 things about serverless](https://speakerdeck.com/slobodan/8-1-2-things-about-serverless-with-node-dot-js-holyjs-piter-2017) - Slide deck about the talk on the history and characteristics of serverless architectures.
+- [Fun with serverless JavaScript](https://speakerdeck.com/lornajane/fun-with-serverless-javascript) - Slide deck from the talk about "Some Amazon Lambda, some Apache OpenWhisk and a little bit of Alexa mixed in".
+- [Serverless, the enterprise and making simple things simpler](https://www.cloudtp.com/doppler/serverless-enterprise-making-simple-things-simpler/) - Podcast which discusses the foundational traits of serverless computing, including scaling and provisioning, cost precision, high availability and more.
+- [From Rails to serverless](https://pivorak.com/talks/from-rails-to-serverless-via-ddd-and-microservices) - Andrzej Krzywdas talk about the journey from Rails to serverless.

 ## Amazon AWS resources